 The scarring causes a “twist” of the eyelid, and the lashes begin to graze and destroy the corneal tissue, with resultant permanent blindness.

 Good hygiene and the availability of treatments such as oral antibiotics are essential to control trachoma.

 When an eye infection penetrates the inside of the eye, as with bacterial endophthalmitis, blindness can occur without immediate treatment, often with potent antibiotics.

-This type of infection can occur with a penetrating eye injury or as a rare complication of eye surgery such as cataract surgery .
+This infection can occur with a penetrating eye injury or a rare eye surgery complication such as cataract surgery.